YipengWang07/PricePredictionForBinance/README.md

 # online system
 ![online system pipeline](./images/pipeline.png)

-Here is the huideline tot reproduce the online prediction pipeline in the local machine.
+Here is the guideline tot reproduce the online prediction pipeline in the local machine.

 1. firstly you need to install JAVA 8 to your local machine so that you can run pyspark. <br />
 mac: https://www.oracle.com/java/technologies/downloads/#java8-mac <br />